fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/developer/index.md

 ---

-Restaurant Reservations is packed with hooks to make it extraordinarily extensible.
+Five Star Restaurant Reservations is packed with hooks to make it extraordinarily extensible.
 But the documentation is not yet complete.

 When it is, it will be a handy reference for every hook, as well as the place to find best practices for extending the plugin to ensure future compatibility.